 - A lovely walk through old San Juan will take you past many small restaurants, bars, shops and other tourist’s related venues.
 This is an enjoyable way to see the old city.
 There is a lovely fountain and square in the center that plays host to the crowds and is a nice spot to rest.
 This is about a 1 mile walk if you were to take a more direct route.
 There is a Starbucks located not far from the ships and in about one block.
 You will often find me having a tea here on Sunday’s recharging my phone.

 Living in the Condado area, this became my favorite Sunday morning ritual.
-I loved this area.
+I love this area.

 One of the Old Town plazas-